particle-iot/docs/src/content/reference/device-os/firmware.md

 | `BlePairingAlgorithm::LEGACY_ONLY` | Legacy Pairing mode only |
 | `BlePairingAlgorithm::LESC_ONLY` | Bluetooth LE Secure Connection Pairing (LESC) only  |

-- LESC pairing is supported on Device OS 3.1 and later only.
+- LESC pairing is supported in Device OS 3.1.0 and later on the Boron, B Series SoM, Argon, and Tracker SoM (nRF52840).
-- LESC pairing is not supported on the P2 and Photon 2.
+- LESC pairing is supported in Device OS 5.1.0 and later on the P2 and Photon 2 (RTL872x).

 #### BLE.startPairing()